lentzi90/jekyll-clean-dark/_commit.md

-Bootstrap carousel and defaults
+Fixes and enhancments to carousels

-- Added bootstrap carousel functionality.
+- Added captions to photo carousels
-- New post explaining how to use the carouse.
+- Fixed image paths in carousels
-- Added defaults to `_config.yml`
+- Fixed indicators in carousels